A look at how provinces plan to emerge from COVID-19 shutdown - Sylvan Lake News

 Newfoundland and Labrador

-Newfoundland and Labrador plans to loosen some public health restrictions in a series of five “alert levels.”
-The move to level four on May 11 will allow some medical procedures to resume as well as low-risk activities, such as golf, hunting and fishing.
-Low-risk businesses including garden centres and professional services, such as law firms, will be able to reopen under level four.
-Alert level four is to remain in place for at least 28 days.
-At level three, private health clinics, such as optometrists and dentists, will be permitted to open, as well as medium-risk businesses, such as clothing stores and hair salons.
-At level two, some small gatherings will be permitted, and businesses like performance spaces and gyms will be allowed to open.
-Level one will represent “the new normal.”
+Newfoundland and Labrador plans to loosen some public health restrictions in a series of “alert levels” descending from five.
+The move to Level 4 on May 11 is to allow some medical procedures to resume as well as low-risk activities, such as golf, hunting and fishing.
+Low-risk businesses, including garden centres, and professional services such as law firms are to reopen at this level.
+Alert Level 4 is to remain in place for at least 28 days.
+At Level 3, private health clinics, such as optometrists and dentists, are to be permitted to open, as well as medium-risk businesses such as clothing stores and hair salons.
+At Level 2, some small gatherings will be allowed, and businesses with performance spaces and gyms are to reopen.
+Level 1 would represent “the new normal.”

 —-